 Hold up, don’t leave yet.

 I beg to differ with his point.
 Mature love can be sexy.
-Since it is practical, realistic, and free of expectational burdens, mature love is given the right space to transform and flourish organically on its own.
+Since it is practical, realistic, and free of expectational burdens, mature love gives the right space to transform and flourish organically on its own.
 With patient acceptance as its principal ingredient—and evolution at the heart of its nature—it can potentially begin to simmer and bubble into surprise and excitement over time.
 Simply by the magic of passing time, its oat flakes absorb, fill and expand with the sweetness of honey.
 This “oatmeal kind of love” doesn’t happen overnight.
 In other words, these aren’t your typical “overnight oats.”
 Deep down, you know this is the transformative connection that will give your life meaning and completeness.
 And that, my Fellow Idealists, is sexy.

 Before initially placing a tall order of demands on a potential life partner, perhaps best you dine in alone, committing and taking full responsibility for becoming a complete person (yes I know, that in itself is a tall and perhaps life-long order).
 However, an attempt is the first step to the recipe.
 And only then can a love story suddenly morph into thick, viscous, substantial joy and fulfillment.